timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 ORDER BY play_count DESC
 ```

-Notice that the two highest passing play counts are for Ben Roethlisberger and JuJu Smith-Schuster, a Quarterback and Wide Reciever respectively for the Pittburgh Steelers.
-Could they be some of the top offensive choices for your league?
+Notice that the two highest passing plays are for Ben Roethlisberger and JuJu Smith-Schuster, a Quarterback and Wide Receiver respectively for the Pittsburgh Steelers.
+These may be two great options to consider when drafting your fantasy football leauge.

 ### **Number of plays vs points scored**